-This makes interactive governance and public participation in decision making difficult for people in rural areas.
+The large expanse nature of Zambia's land mass makes interactive or e-governance and public participation in decision making difficult for the people in the rural areas.
 Interactive media helps collect feedback and reaction of the public to government policies through phone-in radio and TV programmes.
 In the past, before the advent of the internet, there was divergence in the media as different disparate platforms were used such as the newspapers, radio stations, and TV stations.
 At present, all media channels have been digitized and sitting integrated on one platform in cyber space, affording interoperability, integration, and formation of synergies.

 The convergence of the media under one canopy of the internet has reduced the cost of production of media content and also reduced the cost of accessibility to consumers.
-However, the negative fallout is that thousands of blogs, internet sites and alternate media have sprung up to dwarf the traditional brick and mortar media so much so that oversight and gatekeeping functions of regulators have proved a nightmare.
+However, the negative fallout is that thousands of blogs, internet sites and alternate media have sprung up to dwarf the traditional brick and mortar media so much so that oversight and gatekeeping functions of and by regulators have proved a nightmare.
 Here, one can be reminded of people such as Snowdon and Assange, and others who caused wicked leaks of highly classified state information.
-Besides, convergence creates costs of keeping information secure from hackers, virus attacks, and technical failures.
+Besides, convergence creates high costs of keeping information secure from hackers, virus attacks, and technical failures.